Click to zoom

 Overview: Meta is adding AI chats to ad signals

 Starting 16 December, Meta will begin using interactions with Meta AI—its text and voice generative assistant—as an extra signal to shape content and ads across Facebook, Instagram, WhatsApp and Messenger when those accounts are linked via Accounts Center.
-In plain language: what people ask Meta AI can now help determine the recommendations and ads they see.
-From what I’ve watched across platform shifts, this isn’t a tiny tweak.
-It changes the texture of the data marketers get.
+In plain language: what people ask Meta AI can now help determine recommendations and ads.
+From what I’ve watched across platform shifts, this isn’t a tiny tweak — it changes the texture of the data marketers get.
 Try this AI conversations ad targeting approach for early experiments to see how conversational signals differ from passive behavioral signals.

 Why this change matters